mgood7123/QParse/README.md

 ```
 1. A is matched, if A succeeds, the rule succeeds
 2. if A fails, B is matched
-3. if B succeds, go to 1
+3. if B succeeds, go to 1
 4. if B fails to match, the rule fails
 ```